Gender and Love

 Call for Presentations:

-Papers, presentations, workshops and pre-formed panels are invited on issues related to any of the following themes:
+Papers, performances, presentations, reports, works-in-progress, and workshops are invited on issues related to any of the following themes:

 * Love, Gender, Essentialism and Ontology